Christina Pickles

-Christina Pickles (born 17 February 1935) is a British actress.
+Christina Pickles (born 17 February 1935) is an English actress, known for her work in the United States.
 She is known for her role as Nurse Helen Rosenthal in the NBC medical drama St. Elsewhere (1982–1988), for which she received five nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
 She is also known for her recurring role as Judy Geller on the NBC sitcom Friends (1994, 1996–2003), for which she was nominated for the 1995 Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.

 Pickles appeared in Broadway plays in the 1960s and 1970s, including The Misanthrope (1968) and Sherlock Holmes (1975), and starred on the daytime soap operas Guiding Light (1970–1972, 2007) and Another World (1977–1979).
 Her film appearances include Masters of the Universe (1987), Legends of the Fall (1994), Romeo + Juliet (1996), and The Wedding Singer (1998).
 She won the 2018 Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series for the Vimeo series Break a Hip.

 Early life

-Christina Pickles was born in Halifax, West Riding of Yorkshire (now West Yorkshire, the daughter of Arthur Pickles, Liberal politician and Mayor of Halifax, and Gladys (née Crampton) Pickles.
-She is the niece of radio presenter Wilfred Pickles and the sister of judge James Pickles.
-Her niece Carolyn Pickles is also an actress.
+Christina Pickles was born in Halifax, West Riding of Yorkshire in England.

-Christina Pickles began attending the Royal Academy of Dramatic Art in London at age 15 and studied alongside Albert Finney, Peter O’Toole, and Brian Bedford.
-After graduating, she moved to New York City in the late 1950s, residing initially with friend and classmate Donald Moffat and his wife.
+She began attending the Royal Academy of Dramatic Art in London at age 14 and studied alongside Albert Finney, Peter O’Toole, and Brian Bedford.
+After graduating, she moved to New York City in the late 1950s, initially living with friend and classmate Donald Moffat and his wife.